SS Shawnee: Design and construction

-Early in 1925 Clyde Steamship Co. inaugurated an ambitious shipbuilding program designed to augment their cargo and passenger carrying capabilities between New York, Carolinas and Florida.
-Overall, six new modern liners were ordered, starting with and ending with Shawnee, for a total cost of approximately 14,000,000.
-Four vessels of the program were similar to Mohawk, but the last two, future and SS Shawnee, were bigger and more luxurious passenger liners.
-The contract for all these vessels was awarded to the Newport News Ship Building & Drydock Co. and Shawnee was laid down at the shipbuilder's yard in Newport News (yard number 307) on 15 May 1926 and launched on 18 April 1927, with Miss Eleanor Hoyt of New York, serving as the sponsor.
-The ship was primarily designed for passenger transportation and was built for speed being able to cover the distance between New York and Jacksonville in less than two days.
-The steamship had four passenger decks, with two of them being designed as glass-enclosed promenades.
-The vessel provided accommodations in single cabins and suites for 723 passengers, all of them being provided with private baths, running hot and cold water and electrical lights, with interior decorations designed and created by a nationally renowned interior designer Herbert R. Stone.
-An observatory and a library on the upper deck, a tea room, a dancing deck, a smoking lounge and a barber shop in addition to a spacious dining hall able to sit 250 people at once were also constructed to provide entertainment for the would be passengers.
-Shawnee had electric lights in suites and along the decks and was also equipped with wireless.
-The steamer had freight decks separated into ventilated watertight and fire-proof compartments, some of them chilled with refrigerating machinery for safe transportation of fruits and vegetables from southern states.
-Ample space was also specially designed and reserved for transportation of automobiles to ensure passengers could bring their autos with them.
-The liner was equipped with oil-burning machinery, and fuel and storage tanks of 7,920 barrels capacity.
+Early in 1925, Clyde Steamship Co. inaugurated an ambitious shipbuilding program designed to augment their cargo and passenger carrying capabilities between New York, Carolinas and Florida.
+Six new liners were ordered, starting with and ending with Shawnee, for a total cost of about 14,000,000.
+Four ships of the program were similar to Mohawk, but the last two, and Shawnee, were bigger and more luxurious passenger liners.
+The contract for all these ships was awarded to the Newport News Ship Building & Drydock Co.

+Shawnee was laid down in Newport News as yard number 307 on 15 May 1926.
+She was launched on 18 April 1927, with Miss Eleanor Hoyt of New York, as her sponsor.
+She was primarily designed for passenger transportation, and was built for speed being able to cover the distance between New York and Jacksonville in less than two days.
+She had four passenger decks, two of which were designed as glass-enclosed promenades.
+She had berths in single cabins and suites for 723 passengers, all of which had private baths, running hot and cold water and electric lights, with interior decorations designed and created by a nationally renowned interior designer Herbert R. Stone.
+An observatory and a library on the upper deck, a tea room, a dancing deck, a smoking lounge, a barber shop, and a spacious dining hall able to sit 250 people at once were also built to entertain her passengers.
+Shawnee had electric lights in suites and along the decks, and was also equipped with wireless telegraphy.
+She had cargo decks separated into ventilated watertight and fire-proof holds, 37100 cuft of which were chilled with refrigerating machinery to carry fruit and vegetables from southern states.
+Space was also specially designed to transport automobiles, for passengers could bring their autos with them.
+She was equipped with oil-burning machinery, and fuel bunker tanks of 7,920 barrels capacity.

-As built, the ship was 394 ft 7 in long (between perpendiculars) and 62 ft 2 in abeam, and had a depth of 19 ft 4 in.
+She was 394.7 ft long (between perpendiculars) and 62.2 ft abeam, and had a depth of 19.4 ft.
 Shawnee was assessed at and and had loaded displacement of 8500 LT.
-The vessel had a steel hull with double bottom, and four oil-burning steam turbines, producing 8,500 shp of power, single reduction geared to two screw propellers, that moved the ship at up to 19.0 kn.
+She had a steel hull with double bottom, boilers with oil-burning furnaces, and four steam turbines, producing 8,500 shp of power, single reduction geared to two screw propellers, that gave her a speed of 19 kn.

-Following an inspection, the steamer was transferred to her owners on July 21 and departed for New York in the evening of the same day.
+After an inspection, the ship was transferred to her owners on July 21 and left for New York in the evening of the same day.